 What's mattered at the most to me is ensuring that I'm doing all that I can do to create and maintain that above-and-beyond customer service expectation, and now it's to a point where it's not even an expectation anymore, it's just a given.
-I know a lot of people in my team feel the same way, that we're very passionate with what we do.
+I know a lot of people in my team feel the same way, that we're very passionate about what we do.

-Having like-minded people striving for that same goal makes it so much easier and so I think to me, the most important thing really is just the teamwork, that great leadership and it's always showing that we're performing to the best of our abilities, which we do, so that to me is what matters the most.
+Having like-minded people striving for that same goal makes it so much easier and so I think to me, the most important thing really is just the teamwork, that great leadership and it's always showing that we're performing to the best of our abilities, which we do so that to me is what matters the most.

 What experiences at Guild have you had that have given you the opportunity to create or work on something new or have expanded your horizons and knowledge?

-This is my only experience of being in in the insurance industry and going through those catastrophe seasons, to be honest, I wouldn't have it any other way.
-Through those experiences, it really goes to show that we have a purpose and trying to fulfil that purpose means so much to me personally, because that really aligns with my goals and expectations of myself, that I should be able to and to be able not only to grow and develop as an individual, but also as an employee.
+This is my only experience of being in the insurance industry and going through those catastrophe seasons, to be honest, I wouldn't have it any other way.
+Through those experiences, it really goes to show that we have a purpose and trying to fulfill that purpose means so much to me personally, because that really aligns with my goals and expectations of myself, that I should be able to and to be able not only to grow and develop as an individual but also as an employee.

 There are so many opportunities at Guild to expand.
 I found this out very quickly and that was again another thing I was promised and was happy to see that promise being delivered.